 Saint Jane Beauty // USD$75

 Saint Jane lip gloss — in four different colors — spiked with 50 mg of CBD.
-A mixture of glam and tranquility that’s extremely on-the-nose coming from a highly polished luxury resort in the woods outside San Francisco.
+A mixture of glam and tranquility that’s extremely on-the-nose coming from one of the most appealing bungalow-hotels in California wine country.
 Buy it at saintjanebeauty.com →

 Napa Valley, California